Git, GitHub and GitLab and their benefits

 Why use Git?

-Several developers are currently working on most of the projects in parallel.
-In order to be able to adapt to each other’s work, or to avoid doing the same thing or unnecessary conflicts in the code, it is important that they use a version control system.
+Currently, most projects have multiple developers working in parallel.
+To be able to adapt to each other’s work, or to avoid doing the same thing, or unnecessary conflicts in the code, it is important that they use a version control system.

-However, in addition to a version control system, you also need a version control system that allows you to track individual changes and revert to an earlier version of the code.
+However, in addition to a version control system, you also need a version control system that allows you to track individual changes and revert to a previous version of the code.
 All this and much more can be provided by the handy Git tool, which is free and fast.

 Other advantages of this system include:

-- Strong community support – because Git is open-source, it is used by a large number of people around the world.
+• Strong community support – because Git is open-source, it is used by a large number of people around the world.
 They discuss and answer questions together in various forums and Facebook groups.
-So if there’s anything you’re unclear about, don’t be afraid to ask them.
+So if there’s anything you’re not sure about, don’t be afraid to ask.

-- Simplicity – using Git is not difficult and is often part of programming for beginners.
-Studying the procedures and how to use the system to your advantage is facilitated by the wealth of information available on the internet.
-Along with expert articles, you can watch freely available videos or read various books for more information.
+• Simplicity – using Git is not difficult and is often part of programming for beginners.
+Learning the procedures and how to use the system to your advantage is made easier by the wealth of information available on the internet.
+As well as expert articles, you can watch free videos or read various books for more information.

-- Concurrent development – thanks to Git, each developer can have their own copy of the project they are working on.
+• Concurrent development – Git allows each developer to have their own copy of the project they are working on.

-- Change Request – Many developers also appreciate Change Request, which allows them to discuss code changes with the entire team before they merge into the main branch.
+• Change requests – many developers also appreciate the change request feature, which allows them to discuss code changes with the whole team before they are merged into the main branch.
 This ensures high quality code and increases the knowledge of the whole team.
-Within this feature is the ability to post comments, browse file changes, check commits, or vote on code approval decisions.
+Within this feature, you can post comments, browse file changes, review commits or vote on code approval decisions.

-- Free of charge – we must not forget that Git is available for free to anyone who needs it.
-So you don’t have any extra expenses when working with it.
+• Free of charge – remember that Git is free for anyone who needs it.
+So there’s no extra cost to using it.

 Git and Java programming

-There are a large number of programming languages nowadays.
-If you choose to program in Java but want to use Git, version Eclipse JGit is a good choice.
-This is a licensed and lighter Java that implements the Git version control system.
-Using this version of Java is simple and fast, so it doesn’t complicate your work unnecessarily.
+There are many programming languages available today.
+If you are coding in Java but want to use Git, the Eclipse JGit version is a good choice.
+This is a licensed and lightweight Java that implements the Git version control system.
+Using this version of Java is simple and fast, so it won’t make your work any harder.

-There are several ways to link your project to JGit and start writing code.
-The simplest one is to use the Maven tool.
-Integration is achieved by adding <dependencies> to the file pom.xml.
+There are several ways to connect your project to JGit and start writing code.
+The easiest is to use the Maven tool.
+Integration is achieved by adding <dependencies> to the pom.xml file.
 The result should look like this:

 <dependency>